j3xugit/RaptorX-3DModeling/README.md

 Set the environment variable CUDA_ROOT to where cuda is installed, e.g., export CUDA_ROOT=/usr/local/cuda.
 Make sure that the header and lib64 files of CUDNN are in CUDA_ROOT/include and CUDA_ROOT/lib64, respectively.
 We have tested Theano 1.04, CUDA 8 to 10.1 and CUDNN 7 to 7.6.5 .
 Other versions of CUDA and CUDNN may also work.

+In principle, Theano can also run without GPUs, but some minor revisions are needed for some prediction script progtrams in this package.

 3) shared_ndarray (https://github.com/crowsonkb/shared_ndarray.git)